 The low-down: This vegetarian café is all about promoting good karma.
-A portion of the proceeds made from their grub are donated to local charities, so you can give back while you dig in.
+A portion of the proceeds from sales of their grub is donated to local charities, so you can give back while you dig in.

 Prices: $2.49 to $3.99 each

-What to order: Their super sonic ball ($2.99), a 100% raw treat that delivers a burst of energy thanks to nuts and dried fruit.
-(It’ll keep you going long past your morning Americano, we promise)
+What to order: The Super Sonic ball ($2.99), a 100 percent raw treat that delivers a burst of energy thanks to nuts and dried fruit.
+(It’ll keep you going long past your morning Americano, we promise.)

 The Griffin Takeaway

-The low-down: For your next lunch break, leave the kale salad at home and stop by this lunch takeaway shop and bakery for a hearty (and totes flavourful) sammie and a scrumptious pastry for a mid-afternoon refuel.
+The low-down: For your next workday, leave the kale salad at home and stop by this takeaway lunch shop and bakery for a hearty (and totes flavourful) sammie.
+Grab a scrumptious pastry to save for a mid-afternoon refuel.

 Prices: $2.50 to $10 each

-What to order: A thick slice of their dairy-free banana chocolate chip or banana walnut bread ($8.50) for when you want to hit upgrade on your weekday brekkie or their pumpkin pie doughnuts ($3.50) for a seasonal snack
+What to order: A thick slice of dairy-free banana chocolate chip or banana walnut bread ($8.50) for an upgrade to your weekday brekkie or a pumpkin pie doughnut ($3.50) for a seasonal snack

 Citizen Café & Bakery

-The low-down: This homey spot not only serves up gourmet treats (we see you delish pop tarts), but also has an array of quirky details to match.
+The low-down: This homey spot not only serves up gourmet treats (we see you, delish “pop tarts”), but also has a quirky interior to match.
 The bright yellow chairs, colourful chalkboard menus and antique clocks give the café its upbeat vibe.

 Prices: $4 to $6 each

-What to order: One of their gourmet pop tarts ($4.25), which come in flavours that are anything but basic.
-Think, sweet potato pecan, pumpkin pie or apple cinnamon
+What to order: One of their gourmet “pop tarts” ($4.25 each), which come in flavours that are anything but basic: think sweet potato–pecan, pumpkin pie and apple-cinnamon